ivanpari/CombineLimitSetting/README.md

-Make a workspace of your datacard:
+Make a workspace of your datacard: (is safer than .txt )
  > text2workspace.py datacard.txt -m 125 -o datacard.root